matt-dray/skyphone/README.md

 #> # … with 356 more rows
 ```

-You can make an audio version via the {sonify} package.
+You can hear contributions over time by passing the output from
+`sky_get()` to `sky_sonify()`.
+This function uses the {sonify} package
+to convert the data to audio format, where peaks are higher pitched.

 ``` r
 sky_sonify(md, play = FALSE, out_dir = NULL)